South African cricket team in England in 1955: South African team

 The South African team was captained by Jack Cheetham, with Jackie McGlew as vice-captain.
 Ken Viljoen, the former Test cricketer, was the manager.
 The combination of Cheetham and Viljoen had led South Africa to its most successful tour of Australia ever, the 1952-53 tour, when the team drew the series with Australia.
-Arguably the side's performance in England was even better, since the hosts were recognised at the time as the strongest team in Test cricket, having beaten Australia both home and away and drawn with West Indies away during the previous two years.
-Jack Cheetham's team were one of the outstanding fielding sides in the history of cricket and remained the benchmark for fieldsmen for decades.
-In the first One Day International in 1970-71 Richard Whitington wrote "out-fieldsmen were hurling themselves about along the fence in a manner I had not seen for years in desperate endeavour to save fours and reduce runs.
-They were beginning to resemble Jack Cheetham's unforgettable 1952-53 Springboks".
-Frank Tyson added in the 1974–75 Ashes series "Never have I seen a better fielding display in a Test match since Jack Cheetham's 1955 Springboks.
-Almost everything that left the ground was caught..."
+Arguably the team's performance in England was even better, since the hosts were recognised at the time as the strongest team in Test cricket, having beaten Australia both home and away and drawn with West Indies away during the previous two years.

+Jack Cheetham's team was noted for the excellence of its fielding.
+Writing some sixteen years later, Richard Whitington praised the fielders in the 1970–71 Australia v England series as "beginning to resemble Jack Cheetham's unforgettable Springboks".
+Commenting on the 1974–75 Ashes series, Frank Tyson said he had not seen a better fielding display since the 1955 Springboks".